elmbridge/curriculum/Emojification.md

 This line also tells us the public API for the `EmojiConverter` module — regardless of what else is defined in this file, other files can, at most, access the three functions defined above.
 Of the three publicly accessible functions, the `textToEmoji` function seems like exactly what we are looking for.

-Let's import just the module into our `View.elm` file, by adding this to the list of imports:
+Let's import the module into our `View.elm` file, by adding this to the list of imports:

 ```elm
 import EmojiConverter